alinush/6.824-lecture-notes/l03-fault-tolerance.md

 ### _Replicated state machine_ can be more efficient
  - If operations are small compared to data
  - But complex, e.g. order on multi-core, determinism
+   + Hard to make sure everyone got to the same state
+   + Determinism can be problematic (time, threads, etc.)
  - Labs use replicated state machines

 Remus: High Availability via Asynchronous Virtual Machine Replication, NSDI 2008